 Traffic Violator School

-Pay through the court’s Case Information Portal: Pay by Visa or MasterCard using the Court’s Portal.
+Pay by Visa, Mastercard, or Discover using the Court Case Information Portal.
 Search for your case by citation number, case number or your name and birthdate.
-Follow the instructions on the Portal.
+Convenience fee automatically added.

 Traffic Violator School Benefits

-You must contact the court if you want to go to traffic violator school, as the court will need to add the $54 fee to your citation balance due.
+You must contact the court in person or use the link below, if you want to go to traffic violator school, as the court will need to add the $54 fee to your citation balance due.

 Traffic Violator School Eligibility

 To be eligible for the Traffic Violator School Confidential Conviction Program, you must meet certain requirements established in California Rules of Court 4.104.
 Your courtesy notice will tell you if you are qualified to attend traffic violator school.
 Please note that you do not qualify if you have attended traffic violator school for a violation that occurred less than 18 months earlier than your current violation.
 You may not be eligible for traffic violator school for other reasons as well, such as in cases where your violation is not one that can be addressed by attending traffic violator school.